whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Is Shame So Common.md

 Why would rulers deliberately push these attitudes and beliefs?
 Do you think it's a coincidence that these attitudes and beliefs discourage the personal strength and collective solidarity that might allow people to free themselves by uniting, making their own respectful laws, and upholding those laws together?

-Do you think it's a coincidence that dominant religions discourage the spiritual strength needed for people to free themselves from their rulers and the deep selfishness of their unhealthy culture?
 This may seem like a stretch for many people to believe, but it sure looks to me like this is no coincidence.
 Sadly there is even more evidence to back this up.

 Have you noticed that authoritarian religions also tend to discourage deep sensual pleasure?
 Buddhism offers a clear example.
 The Buddha laid out the Four Noble Truths.
 Of these, the second is the Noble Truth of the Cause of Suffering, which is "craving that causes rebirth and is bound up with pleasure and lust and finds delight now here, now there.
 That is, the craving for sensual pleasures."
 The third is the "Noble Truth of the Cessation of Suffering" which "is the complete fading away and destruction of this very craving... the liberation from it, leaving no place for it."
 Thus Buddhism equates desire with suffering, and especially the desire for sensual pleasures.
 Renouncing one's desire for sensual pleasures is supposedly the path to ending suffering.

 Religion is a major way rulers have imposed sexism.
 Authoritarian religions commonly teach divisive sexism, discouraging solidarity between men and women by training men to see themselves as superior and training women to submit.
 The Islamic Quran notes that "Men are the caretakers of women, as men have been provisioned by Allah over women...
 And righteous women are devoutly obedient..."
 The Christian Bible says, "I [God] would have you know, that the head of every man is Christ; and the head of the woman is the man."
 Tibetan Buddhist authorities, prior to the 1951 Chinese takeover, stated that working women were bad luck, and "among ten women you'll find nine devils."

-If these holy books really are the word of God or Allah, then who could argue with them?
+If these holy books really are the word of an all-powerful god, then who could argue with them?
 But what if these religions and "holy" books are simply ideologies imposed on conquered people over many centuries, directly and indirectly training them for obedience?

 It doesn't look good, does it?